jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-03.md

 The courthouse steps were chaos.

 Sophia stood blinking in the late-morning sunlight, still processing the judge's words. *Emancipation granted.
-Effective immediately.* Behind her, the heavy doors had barely closed before the media swarmedcameras, microphones, reporters shouting questions over each other.
+Effective immediately.* Behind her, the heavy doors had barely closed before the media swarmed—cameras, microphones, reporters shouting questions over each other.

 "Ethan!
 How does it feel to be free?"